1756 - Operations on Lake Ontario

 - the Louise (8 x 3-pdrs) transporting 2 coys

 - the Victor (4) transporting 2 coys

-On June 15, bad weather forced the four French vessels to disembark the II./Béarn Infanterie on the Coui Islands (unidentified islands on Lake Ontario).
+On June 15, bad weather forced the four French vessels to disembark the II./Béarn Infanterie on the Coui Islands (probably part of the Thousand Islands on Lake Ontario, west of Fort Frontenac).

 On June 18, troops re-embarked and the four French vessels sailed from the Coui Islands.